xlab-uiuc/kurator/README.md

 You can browse all data points by selecting the dropdown at top right.

+### Validation

+While inserting/editing some data point, the data gets automatically validated.
+The tool only performs validation wrt the operator Schema.
+Currently that's limited to single document YAML files.
+The validation is performed using [kubeconform](https://github.com/yannh/kubeconform).
+If the data you're entering is invalid, you'll not be able to save it.
+You can also explicitly validate the data by clicking the "Validate" button, but that's not necessary.

+### Deleting

+You can delete a data point by clicking the "Delete" button.
+You'll be asked to confirm the deletion.
+Data doesn't really get deleted, but marked as deleted.
+You can still view the data (yet to be implemented), but it won't be shown in the main page.

 ## Setup

 This is only relevant if you're the admin of this tool.